Cthompsonlbi/Pyber_Analysis/README.md

 Upon running the Analysis between data sets the following can be observed:

 * There are 13 and 2.6 times more rides in Urban areas than rides in rural and suburban areas, respectively.
-* However, there are 30 and 4.9 times more drivers in urban areas than rural and suburban drivers, respectively.
+* However, there are 30 and 4.9 times more drivers in urban areas than in rural and suburban drivers, respectively.
-* The data above also shows that the urban driver receives less per ride than rural and suburban drivers.
+* The data above also shows that the urban driver, on average, receives less fare per ride than rural and suburban drivers.
 30% less when compared to rural and 20% less compared to suburban drivers.
 * The average fare per driver is higher for rural drivers as well, $55.49 per driver when compared to $39.50 and $16.57 per suburban and urban drivers, respectively.